 Each device comes with different features and different software packages that you will have to upload your information to before you attend your clinic, and it is important to find one that works for you.

-All three of the insulin pumps that are available in Ireland are hybrid closed-loop systems (since June 2023).
-This means that they have integrated continuous glucose monitor/CGM and work with a computer algorithm built into the pump to adjust insulin to keep glucose levels in range automatically.
+All three insulin pumps available in Ireland are hybrid closed-loop systems (since June 2023).
+This means that they have integrated continuous glucose monitor/CGM and work with a computer algorithm built into the pump to adjust insulin to automatically keep glucose levels in range.

 The right device, at the right time, for the right person

 It is also worth remembering that an insulin pump does not work for everyone!
-It has to be the right device, at the right time, for the right person.
-Always remember that everybody's diabetes is different and what works for you may not work for someone else!
+It has to be the right device for the right person at the right time.
+Always remember that everybody's diabetes is different, and what works for you may not work for someone else!

 And that not everyone is using one, especially in Ireland, where approximately 10% of the type 1 diabetes population use insulin pumps due to the lack of capacity of diabetes clinics to provide them (Gajewska, 2020).